Is There a Difference Between Vanity and Subsidy Publishing?

 If you want to print-publish, there are many digital self-publishing services that offer a straightforward and often much cheaper version of vanity publishing.
 Such services have their own problems (for a rundown on these, see the Self-Publishing page), but there are services that are very cost-effective–or even free–and you’re much less likely to run into operations that want to rip you off.

-You can also self-publish electronically, with no upfront costs at all, via one of the several free options available: direct-to-ebook-reading-device (such as Amazon’s Kindle Direct Publishing program), or ebook distributors such as Smashwords that make your ebook available across a variety of platforms.
+You can also self-publish electronically, with no upfront costs at all, via one of the several free options available: direct-to-ebook-reading-device (such as Amazon’s Kindle Direct Publishing program), or ebook distributors such as Smashwords or Draft2Digital that make your ebook available across a variety of platforms.
 Some self-published authors are realizing significant success via this route.
 Again, there’s more info on the Self-Publishing page.

 Or you can choose to go it totally alone, handling every aspect of publication yourself, from editing to cover art to interior design to production via a short-run printer (for print) or a digital fulfiller such as Lightning Spark (for ebooks).
 This kind of self-publishing is not for the faint of heart.
-It will eat up not just your time, but your money, and requires a huge amount of energy, creativity, and determination to carry off successfully.
+It will eat up not just time, but money, and requires a huge amount of energy, creativity, and determination to carry off successfully.
 It’s best for entrepreneurial authors who are willing to treat their books as a business.

 But if, after all of the above, you still want to consider going this route, take these precautions: